The Roman Empire

 …since Antony screws Glaphyra [his Cappadocian mistress], Fulvia has appointed this punishment for me, that I too should screw her.
 Therefore do I screw Fulvia?...I don't think so, if I were sane...doesn't she know my prick is dearer to me than life itself?
 Let the trumpets blare!

 Clearly, the poem is not so much an attack on Antony, but rather Fulvia, reflecting her prominent role in the events preceding the Perusine War.
-While it is nearly inconceivable that Fulvia made such an offer, it is easy to imagine Octavian’s propaganda machine generating the epigram.
+While it is extremely unlikely that Fulvia made such an offer, it is easy to imagine Octavian’s propaganda machine generating the epigram.
 The vulgar tone and sexual language promoted Octavian’s masculinity in the face of accusations of the triumvir’s effeminacy.
 The poem’s style and content appear consistent with Octavian’s authorship, although there is no proof of it.

 Other, even more provocative, examples of ancient Roman propaganda resulted from Fulvia and Lucius’ war with Octavian.
 In ancient times, slings served as popular projectile weapons and their ammunition (lead bullets called glans) often bore inscriptions to intimidate or otherwise demoralize its targets.
 Given its shape (one that inspired naming of certain anatomical features), glans provided a particularly interesting canvas for ancient soldiers to taunt their enemies.
 Apparently, Octavian’s forces used the opportunity to encourage their glans to penetrate certain orifices belonging to Fulvia and Lucius.
 Milder examples poked fun at Lucius’ receding hairline.
 Not to be denied equal billing, sling bullets from forces representing Fulvia and Antony declared their intention to penetrate Octavia’s rear end.
 (Presumably, they were not aiming at Octavian’s sister, but rather questioning the Triumvirs’ sexual preference by addressing him by the feminine form of his name.)